 The objectives of the surgical internship are to achieve a wide experience in the broad field of surgery, including preoperative evaluation and postoperative care of all classes of surgical patients and to begin the development of technical surgical skills.
 The essentials of preoperative and postoperative care include the recognition and treatment of surgical complications, fluid and electrolyte balance, wound care, and nutritional support.
-The intern rotates through 1 block (1 block = 28 days) of pediatric surgery, 1 block of oncologic surgery, 1 block of VA hospital in vascular and 1 in VA general surgery, 1 block of cardiothoracic surgery, 1 block of university hospital night float plus trauma, , hepatobiliary surgery, vascular surgery, acute care surgery, Denver Health General Surgery, Denver Health Plastic Surgery, Memorial Hospital general surgery with robotic exposure, and minimally invasive surgery.
+The intern rotates through 1 block (1 block = 28 days) of pediatric surgery, 1 block of oncologic surgery,1 block of Breast surgery, 1 block of VA hospital in vascular and 1 in VA general surgery, 1 block of cardiothoracic surgery, 1 block of university hospital night float, hepatobiliary surgery, Denver Health Emergent General Surgery, Denver Health Trauma Surgery, Denver Health Plastic Surgery, Memorial Hospital general surgery with robotic exposure, and minimally invasive surgery.
 The intern does supervised surgical procedures, gains expertise in vascular access, and other invasive procedures; e.g., tube thoracostomy, FAST examinations, etc. The intern does admission work-ups, writes pre and postoperative orders, progress notes and hospital discharge summaries.
 The schedule for the interns and junior residents is templated to facilitate compliance with duty hours requirements and also provide maximal educational exposure using several float services.
 See a sample call schedule.

 In the third year, the resident is frequently the second most senior resident on services at the University of Colorado Hospital, Denver Health Medical Center, VA Hospital, and Children's Hospital.
 At these institutions the resident is exposed to a wide variety of elective and emergent surgical cases in general surgery, pediatric surgery vascular surgery, transplantation, oncology, trauma, and endoscopy.
 Residents will also do a block rotation on breast as the primary resident.
-A new rotation in Endoscopy and General Surgery has also been added for some residents which we hope will become a full-year rotation.
+A new night float rotation at Memorial Hospital has also been added in 21-22.
 In addition, the resident is usually the consult person for these rotations.
 Gaining technical competence and breadth is a major objective of this year.

 The goals for the fourth year of surgical training are to refine the resident’s capabilities in independent surgical decision making, advanced surgical technique, and leadership.
 To accomplish this, residents rotate on services where they are usually the senior most resident on the service.
 Rotations include: Trauma/general surgery and surgical subspecialty rotation at Denver Health Medical Center; General surgery, Acute Care Surgery, Thoracic Surgery, and Vascular Surgery at University of Colorado Hospital, and Thoracic Surgery at VAMC as well as a high-volume bread and butter surgical rotation at Memorial Hospital in Colorado Springs.
 The Department of Surgery sponsors a one-block elective which the resident can take within an accredited surgical residency program in the US or an international elective site approved for them individually by the Surgery RRC and the American Board of Surgery in accordance with their international rotation guidelines.